The Lord of the Rings: The Battle for Middle-earth II: The Rise of the Witch-king: Witch-king's conquest

+Epilogue

+An epilogue mission allows the player to command the forces of Gondor and the Elves as they invade Angmar in retaliation for destroying Arnor.
+Elves led by Elrond and Glorfindel unite with Gondor's Earnur to strike at Carn Dum.
+Rogash, Karsh, Hwaldar and Morgomir are killed, Angmar's army is destroyed and Witch-King is forced into retreat.
+Earnur seeks to pursue him, but Glorfindel convinces him otherwise, foreshadowing that his death will come much later and not by a hand of man.

 Reception

 The game received favorable reviews from critics.
 On the review aggregator GameRankings, the game had an average score of 78% based on 22 reviews.
 On Metacritic, the game had an average score of 78 out of 100 based on 22 reviews.
 NZGamer gave the expansion an 8.0 out of 10, crediting the games improvement of many aspects over the original Battle for Middle-earth, as well as the games campaign for its use of a lesser known part of Middle-earth's history.

+The Academy of Interactive Arts & Sciences nominated The Rise of the Witch-king for "Strategy Game of the Year" at the 10th Annual Interactive Achievement Awards.